Corentin-Vidick/Project2-Battleship/README.md

 - __Alerts__

--	Alerts are used to inform player about placement errors, results of shooting and who wins at the end of the game.
+-	Modals are used to inform player about placement errors, results of shooting and who wins at the end of the game.

 - __Menu page__